GLOBAL MARKETS-Euro sinks to 12-year lows, equities gain

 * Stocks on Wall Street edge higher

-* U.S. crude hits one-month low on inventory build (Adds oil settlement prices)
+* U.S. crude hits one-month low on inventory build (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, March 11 (Reuters) - The euro dived to a 12-year low against the dollar on Wednesday, driving European stocks higher as shares of the region’s big exporters gained, while U.S. equity markets traded mostly flat on concerns about when the Federal Reserve would begin to raise interest rates.
+NEW YORK, March 11 (Reuters) - The euro dived to a 12-year low against the dollar on Wednesday, driving European stocks higher as shares of the region’s big exporters gained, while U.S. equity markets edged higher despite concerns about when the Federal Reserve would begin to raise interest rates.

-Divergent central bank policies, with the European Central Bank becoming more accommodative with its bond-buying program beginning on Monday and the Fed poised to raise rates possibly as early as June, pushed yields on euro zone bonds lower and those on U.S. government debt initially higher.
+Divergent central bank policies, with the European Central Bank becoming more accommodative with its bond-buying program beginning on Monday and the Fed poised to raise rates possibly as early as June, pushed yields on euro zone bonds lowers and those on U.S. government debt higher.

-The euro extended its decline to below $1.06 for the first time since early 2003 as yields in the euro zone collapsed, falling more than 1 percent.
+The euro extended its decline as yields in the euro zone collapsed, falling more than 1 percent, to below $1.06 for the first time since early 2003.
 Yields on German 30-year government bonds are now lower than those on U.S. two-year paper.

 Expectations that the Fed will end its near-zero rate policy amid a tightening labor market propelled the dollar index , which measures the greenback against six major currencies, to almost a 12-year high.
 On Tuesday, the greenback rose to a 7-1/2-year high against the yen.

-The drop in euro zone yields helped lift Germany’s DAX stock index, which includes major exporters Volkswagen and BMW, to a new record.
-The index has surged 20.6 percent so far this year in a string of new highs.
+The drop in euro zone yields helped lift Germany’s DAX stock index, which includes major exporters Volkswagen and BMW, to a record high.
+The index has surged 20.6 percent so far this year.

-Stocks on Wall Street tried to recovered a day after the S&P 500 fell in its biggest one-day drop in two months, after a decline of similar proportions last Friday.
+Stocks on Wall Street recovered a day after the S&P 500 had its biggest one-day drop in two months and following a similar fall last Friday.

 “There’s a growing acceptance that the Fed will raise interest rates possibly as soon as June, and people continue to reel in shock as to how far the ECB is likely to remain at zero,” said Andrew Wilkinson, chief market analyst at Interactive Brokers Group in Greenwich, Connecticut.